What is a TD1 tax form?

 Everyone should fill out a Federal TD1 form.
 In addition;

 - Employees who claim more than the Basic Personal Amount (or exemption) have to complete the provincial/territorial TD1 form of their province/territory of employment.

 - Pensioners who claim more than the basic personal exemption must complete the provincial/territorial TD1 form of their province/territory of residence.

 You can find the provincial/territorial forms and worksheets here.

 Is there a special form for those who get paid by commission?

-If you get paid by commission and want to have less income tax deducted during the year because of your expenses, complete the TD1X, Statement of Commission Income and Expenses for Payroll Tax Deductions as well.
+Yes, if you get paid by commission and want to have less income tax deducted during the year because of your expenses, complete the TD1X – Statement of Commission Income and Expenses for Payroll Tax Deductions as well.

 How about fishers?

-If you want income tax to be deducted from you income, use Form TD3F, Fisher’s Election to Have Tax Deducted at Source.
+If you are a self-employed fisher and you want your designated employer to deduct 20% tax at source on your catch, use Form TD3F, Fisher’s Election to Have Tax Deducted at Source.